fashion glossary

 lingerie

-A wide range of clothing items, including undergarments, are created for ladies from materials like silk, cotton, satin, polyester, and nylon.
+A wide range of clothing items, including undergarments, are created for ladies, from silk, cotton, satin, polyester, and nylon.
 Read also our article about Victoria’s Secrets.

 Macrame